elizabethpurtell/reading-notes/Code201-Notes/class06.md

-# Class 06 - Domain Modeling, Intro to the DOM, and Object Literal Notation
+# Class 06 - Problem Domain, Objects, and the DOM

 ## Statement